-The potential environmental constraints for Parcel 1 include the following:
+The potential environmental constraints for Parcel 2 include the following:

-- Many of the buildings within Parcel 1 are on the National Register and the entire Parcel is within a Historic District.
-As such, demolition and any remodeling or rehabilitation work must adhere to specific ACHP guidelines. - Concentrations of VOC in the groundwater beneath Parcel 1 were detected above MCLs or cleanup goals.
-Volatilization of these VOCs may constrain any residential development, and shall require that any construction work involving soil or groundwater disturbance be performed by appropriately trained workers under purview of a Health and Safety Plan. - NASA is currently working on the preparation of closure plans which will include visual surveys and a documentation of any hazardous materials or wastes that are present and, if present, if they have impacted the environment.

-- Lead-based paint and asbestos containing materials have been identified or are suspected in the majority of the buildings within Parcel 1.
+- Several of the buildings within Parcel 2 are on the National Register.
+The entire Parcel is within a Historic District.
+As such, any demolition, remodeling, or rehabilitation work must adhere to specific ACHP guidelines. - Concentrations of VOCs and petroleum hydrocarbons in the groundwater beneath Parcel 2 were detected above MCLs or cleanup goals.
+Volatilization of these VOCs may constrain any residential development, and shall require that any construction work involving soil disturbance be performed by appropriately trained workers under purview of a Health and Safety Plan. - Several removed USTs are still actively being investigated.
+Regulatory status of these tanks should be further researched.
+The active AST should be inspected to document its conformance with current regulatory guidelines. - NASA is currently working on the preparation of closure plans which will include visual surveys and a documentation of any hazardous materials or wastes that are present and, if present, if they have impacted the environment. - Lead-based paint and asbestos containing materials have been identified or are suspected in the majority of the buildings within Parcel 2.
 In addition, LBP has been identified in the soil associated with many of the buildings.
-The presence of these materials shall be confirmed and remediated prior to demolition, renovation, or reuse of the building.
-LBP and asbestos surveys shall be conducted prior to commencing demolition, renovation, or reuse activities. - Several buildings within Parcel 1 (Buildings 20, 23, and 25) contain mold hazards.
-Special precautions should be taken when entering, demolishing, remodeling or rehabilitating these buildings.
+The presence of these materials should be confirmed and remediated prior to demolition, renovation, or reuse of the building.
+LBP and asbestos surveys should be conducted prior to commencing demolition, renovation, or reuse activities.